Demo

 Position Description

-You will represent indigent death-sentenced clients in all stages of post-trial litigation and executive clemency.
+APDs represent indigent death-sentenced clients in all stages of post-trial litigation and executive clemency.
 Post-trial litigation may include direct appeal, post-conviction, and federal habeas corpus litigation.
-You will join the Death Penalty Department, which emphasizes a client-centered, team approach to representation; you will most often be working with a team of attorneys, mitigation specialists, fact investigators, and core administrative staff.
+The Death Penalty Department emphasizes a client-centered, team approach to representation.
+APDs most often work with a team of other attorneys, mitigation specialists, fact investigators, and core administrative staff.

 To Be Successful In The Position, You Will